 DEMONSTRATION OF RISK OF RATE INSTABILITY OR SERVICE INTERRUPTION OR CESSATION

 The operating environment in which the Company finds itself has created a climate of great financial uncertainty.
 The Company has been working over the past several years to address growing competition.
 The Company has taken steps to increase the availability and attributes of advanced services offered by the Company, including broadband.
-This has resulted in the Company making additional investments in regulated plant of approximately $_________ during the period January 1, 2011 through December 31, 2016.
-[Describe earlier investment in plant for existing debt obligations, if appropriate.
-Then state: “As a result, the Company has a substantial debt obligation to cover the investment that has been made.”]
+This has resulted in the Company making additional investments in regulated plant of approximately $238,245 during the period January 1, 2011 through December 31, 2017.
+The Company made significant investments in plant prior to 2011.
+As a result, the Company has a substantial debt obligation to cover the investment that has been made.

 The overall financial condition of the Company is detailed on other Exhibits to this Petition.
-What this information demonstrates is that, when adjusted to eliminate the support from the state Universal Communications Services Program that the Company received or accrued in 2016, the Company's total regulated revenue decreased by ____ percent from 2011 through 2016.
+What this information demonstrates is that, when adjusted to eliminate the support from the state Universal Communications Services Program that the Company received or accrued in 2016, the Company's total regulated revenue decreased by $201,871 from 2011 through 2017.
 The Company has looked for ways to lower expenses.
 However, much of the Company's operating expenses are fixed obligations, such as debt-related payments.

-[Include language concerning loss of access lines, if appropriate.
-For example some or all of the following may apply: “At the same time, the Company is seeing increased competition.
+At the same time, the Company is seeing increased competition.
 For example, the Company has seen some migration of customers "cutting the cord" to move to wireless or other service as their sole method of telecommunications.
-Since 2011, the Company has lost ____ access lines.
+Since 2011, the Company has lost 49 access lines which equates to a significant loss.
 A loss of customers equates to a loss of revenue without a corresponding reduction in expenses or corresponding increase in rates.
 This trend of access line loss is exacerbated by the Federal Communications Commission's requirement that the Company increase its rates to remain eligible for full federal USF support.
-Since 2012, the Company has increased its local exchange service rates in order to be in compliance with the national urban rate floor prescribed by the Federal Communications Commission.
-However, those increases have been insufficient to fully replace the revenues that have been lost due to the reduction in access lines.
-In addition, those rate increases have tended to stimulate a surge in disconnection of service by customers.”]

-As an example of why state Program support is needed, the Company’s receipt of revenue from the traditional Washington intrastate universal service access rate element and related pooling fund were terminated effective July 1, 2014.
-Since then, the loss of revenues derived from the traditional universal service access rate element has been off-set by revenues received by the Company as a result of its participation in the Program.
-Using 2012 as a base line, the Company is facing a loss of traditional universal service fund revenues of approximately $_________ per year if its participation in the Program is not renewed.